Best trail mountain bikes 2024: 17 of the most exciting and capable MTBs ridden and reviewed

 This has made trail bikes an incredibly popular category among the best mountain bikes in recent years.
 They give you a bit of everything, and open up the widest range of trails and riding when compared to other types of mountain bike.

-The flipside is that choosing the best trail bike for you can be quite a bewildering prospect – there are simply so many options on the market.
+The flipside is choosing the best trail bike for you can be quite a bewildering prospect – there are simply so many options on the market.

-Fortunately, you've come to the right place because our expert mountain bike testers have spent years riding and reviewing dozens of trail bikes.
+Fortunately, you've come to the right place, because our expert mountain bike testers have spent years riding and reviewing dozens of trail bikes.
 This list of the best trail bikes in 2024 will help you find the perfect machine for you.

-We've also put together a buyer's guide to trail bikes at the end of this list that explains everything you need to know about this type of mountain bike, from what sort of terrain they are good for to the size of disc brake rotors – we've covered it all!
+We've also put together a buyer's guide to trail bikes at the end of this list that explains everything you need to know about this type of mountain bike, from what sort of terrain they are good for to the size of the disc brake rotors – we've covered it all.

 Best trail mountain bikes in 2024